MicrosoftDocs/azure-docs/articles/machine-learning/how-to-log-view-metrics.md

 > * [v1](./v1/how-to-log-view-metrics.md)
 > * [v2 (preview)](how-to-log-view-metrics.md)

-Log real-time information using MLflow.
+Log real-time information using [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html).
 You can log models, metrics, and artifacts with MLflow as it supports local mode to cloud portability.

 > [!IMPORTANT]
 > Unlike the Azure Machine Learning SDK v1, there is no logging functionality in the SDK v2 preview.